Texas Hill Country by RV

 One upscale home that sold during high water years for over $1.5 million, is now listed for a small fraction of that figure.
 It has over 800 feet of what was once 'shoreline'.

 Black Rock is a nice RV park and tent/cabin campground on a tree covered hill, but not as beautiful as tree covered, Deer friendly Ink's Lake and it's regulated water level.
 Buchanon is the main feeder dam and it's lake levels are volatile and erratic to say the least.
 I have hiked nearly all of the way across the dry bottom of Buchanon Reservoir in drought times.
-Begun in 1931, by mass electrification industrialist Samuel Insul, it is related to my family history.
+Belatedly begun in 1931, by mass electrification, energy industrialist Samuel Insull, it is intertwined in my family history.